emperors_new_clothes_resize2019

 [uk_rpi] [deflation]

-If prices are expected to fall, then the natural response, at an individual level, is to delay buying anything until next year, or for longer.
-At times of economic stress, such as when the terms for Brexit must still be finalised, and we are suffering from Corona, that is even more likely to happen.
-If, however, everyone were to do that, then economic activity would spiral downwards.
-For more information, look here.
+If prices are expected to fall, then the natural response, at an individual level, is to delay buying anything until next year, or even later.
+At times of economic stress, such as when the terms for Brexit still had to be finalised, and we were suffering from Covid, that is even more likely to happen.
+If, however, everyone were to do that, then economic activity would spiral downwards (see here).